 Mr. DuBose comes to COCHS with more than 30 years of combined experience in mental health, substance abuse, neighborhood health clinics, community-based agency administration and correctional health care in public, private and governmental settings.
 During the past 14 years, his experience has focused intensively on public health and correctional health care, working strategically to develop a community-oriented approach to correctional health care.
 Mr. DuBose has been instrumental in re-engineering systems and processes to implement the country’s largest community-oriented correctional health care delivery model to date.
 Since 1996, Mr. DuBose has served as an expert faculty member at Howard University in the area of HIV/AIDS and has served as adjunct professor at several colleges and universities and vocational schools throughout the Washington Metropolitan Area.
 In 2006, Mr. DuBose began providing independent correctional consultation.
 He travels throughout the country as an adult and juvenile subject matter expert in the areas of health care, food service, and environmental health and safety, conducting quality assurance reviews for Homeland Security U.S. Marshals, Immigration Customs Enforcement, and state and local correctional settings to ensure compliance with applicable standards.
 Mr. DuBose has an MSW with a concentration in administration, training and staff development from the University of Georgia.

-Chief Information Officer - Ben Butler
+Chief Information Officer & Editor of COCHS Weekly Update - Ben Butler

-Board Chairman and Founder - Steve Rosenberg
+Board Chair and Founder - Steve Rosenberg